snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-sql-runner/sql-runner-web-data-model/index.md

 :::tip

-For any new developments we highly recommend using our [web package for dbt](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md) instead.
+For any new developments we highly recommend using our [unified digital package for dbt](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-unified-data-model/index.md) instead.
 SQL Runner is no longer under active development and will only receive bug fixes in the future.

 :::